dotnet/docs/docs/csharp/language-reference/operators/equality-operators.md

 [!code-csharp-interactive[reference type equality](~/samples/snippets/csharp/language-reference/operators/EqualityAndNonEqualityExamples.cs#ReferenceTypesEquality)]

-The example shows that the `==` operator is supported by user-defined reference types.
-However, a user-defined reference type can overload the `==` operator.
+As the example shows, user-defined reference types support the `==` operator by default.
+However, a user-defined reference type still can overload the `==` operator.
 If a reference type overloads the `==` operator, use the <xref:System.Object.ReferenceEquals%2A?displayProperty=nameWithType> method to check if two references of that type refer to the same object.

 ## Inequality operator !=

 The inequality operator `!=` returns `true` if its operands are not equal, `false` otherwise.
 For the operands of the [built-in types](../keywords/built-in-types-table.md), the expression `x != y` produces the same result as the expression `!(x == y)`.
+For more information about type equality, see the [Equality operator](#equality-operator-) section.

 The following example demonstrates the usage of the `!=` operator: